-If you’re thinking about adding a secondary home or granny flat to your property, then Congratulations!
-But first you should know about the hidden costs of building some don’t tell you about.
+If you’re thinking about adding a secondary home or granny flat to your property, then congratulations!
+But first you should know about the hidden costs of building some won’t tell you about.

-There are a heap of Aussies rushing to build their own homes thanks to the federal government’s HomeBuilder program.
-It’s is a fabulous time to jump in and take advantage of this great opportunity.
 However, most people aren’t aware of the sneaky expenses that some builders fail to mention.
-In addition, the building cost of one home can vary significantly to the cost of another just due to location.
+In addition, the building cost of one home can vary significantly to the cost of another simply due to location.

 We’ve compiled a list of the most common hidden costs so you can make a more informed decision when it comes to building.
 Keep in mind these figures are estimates, and will vary on your property and location.